Gh0stAn0n/vpnip/README.md

 ### Requirement

-to enable tun0, you must download [openVPN](https://github.com/OpenVPN/openvpn/) or [alternative software](https://alternativeto.net/software/openvpn/?platform=linux).
+to enable tun0, you must download OpenVPN or alternative software.
 To do this, type:

 └─$ sudo apt install openvpn